elchs/LetoDBf/Readme.txt

       Leto_FileSize( cFileName )                               ==> -1 if failed
  Returns a length of file at the server

+      Leto_FileMD5( cFileName[, lBinary ]                      ==> cMD5sum
+ Returns the MD5 sum of a file at server, empty string if not found or any else error.
+ By default as 32 chars long hex string, with <lBinary> == true (.T.) as 16-byte binary value.

       Leto_FileAttr( cFileName [, cNewAttr] )                  ==> cAttr
  Get ( without given cNewAttr ) or set <cNewAttr> file attributes, where returned value